-- (a) Respond to a dispatched call as soon as practicable. - (b) Interview the reporting party and any witnesses to determine whether the person qualifies as a missing person and, if so, whether the person may be at risk. - (c) Notify a supervisor immediately if there is evidence that a missing person is either at risk or may qualify for a public alert, or both (see the Public Alerts Policy). - (d) Broadcast a "Be on the Look-Out (BOLO) bulletin" if the person is under 21 years of age or there is evidence that the missing person is at risk.
+- (a) Respond to a dispatched call for service as soon as practicable. - (b) Interview the reporting party and any witnesses to determine whether the person qualifies as a missing person and, if so, whether the person may be at risk. - (c) Notify a supervisor immediately if there is evidence that a missing person is either at risk or may qualify for a public alert, or both (see the Public Alerts Policy). - (d) Broadcast a "Be on the Look-Out" (BOLO) bulletin if the person is under 21 years of age or there is evidence that the missing person is at risk.
 The BOLO should be broadcast as soon as practicable but in no event more than one hour after determining the missing person is under 21 years of age or may be at risk (Penal Code § 14211). - (e) Ensure that entries are made into the appropriate missing person networks as follows: - 1.
 Immediately, when the missing person is at risk. - 2.
-In all other cases, as soon as practicable, but not later than two hours from the time of the initial report (34 USC § 41308). - (f) Complete the appropriate report forms accurately and completely and initiate a search as applicable according to the facts. - (g) Collect and/or review: - 1.
-A photograph and a fingerprint card of the missing person, if available.
+In all other cases, as soon as practicable, but not later than two hours from the time of the initial report. - (f) Complete the appropriate report forms accurately and completely and initiate a search as applicable under the facts. - Collect and/or review: (g)

-- 2. A voluntarily provided biological sample of the missing person, if available (e.g., toothbrush, hairbrush). - Any documents that may assist in the investigation, such as court orders regarding custody. - 4.
-Any other evidence that may assist in the investigation, including personal electronic devices (e.g., cell phones, computers). - (h) When circumstances permit and if appropriate, attempt to determine the missing person's location through their telecommunications carrier. - (i) Contact the appropriate agency if the report relates to a missing person report previously made to another agency and that agency is actively investigating the report.
-When this is not practicable, the information should be documented in an appropriate report for transmission to the appropriate agency.
-If the information relates to an at-risk missing person, the member should notify a supervisor and proceed with reasonable steps to locate the missing person.
+- 1. A photograph and a fingerprint card of the missing person, if available. - 2.
+A voluntarily provided biological sample of the missing person, if available (e.g., toothbrush, hairbrush). - 3.
+Any documents that may assist in the investigation, such as court orders regarding custody. - 4.
+Any other evidence that may assist in the investigation, including personal electronic devices (e.g., cell phones, computers). - (h) When circumstances permit and if appropriate, attempt to determine the missing person's location through his/her telecommunications carrier (i.e. cell phones, computers, etc.). - (i) Contact the appropriate agency if the report relates to a previously made missing person report and another agency is actively investigating that report.
+When this is not practical, the information should be documented in an appropriate report for transmission to the appropriate agency.
+If the information relates to an at risk missing person, the member should notify a supervisor and proceed with reasonable steps to locate the missing person.

-316.6 REPORT PROCEDURES AND ROUTING
+317.6 REPORT PROCEDURES AND ROUTING

-Employees should complete all missing person reports and forms promptly and advise the appropriate supervisor as soon as a missing person report is ready for review.
+Employees shall complete all missing person reports and forms promptly and advise the appropriate supervisor as soon as a missing person report is ready for review.

-316.6.1 SUPERVISOR RESPONSIBILITIES
+317.6.1 SUPERVISOR RESPONSIBILITIES